 Because football, and being a football family, requires motivation.

 When you’re going it alone for the vast majority of the season, you need both inner and outer motivation.
-With husband in my corner, I have the outside motivation covered.
+With my husband in my corner, I have the outside motivation covered.
 He knows how to give just the right pep talk to pull me back into the game, more energized and ready to succeed than before.
-But for those times when he’s not available for consult – those times when I have to get up, dust myself off and execute the game plan without anyone else around to bounce off ideas, I have to dig deep and rely on those hard-and-fast fundamentals.
-I have to trust the vision, to do what we do, run what we run, and believe in our teamwork and tenacity.
+But for those times when he’s not available for a consult – those times when I have to get up, dust myself off and execute the game plan without anyone else around to bounce off ideas, I have to dig deep and rely on those hard-and-fast fundamentals.
+I have to trust the vision, do what we do, run what we run, and believe in our teamwork and tenacity.
 We’ve tried to plan for every possible scenario, to account for every gap, and to have the flexibility to take what comes at us and roll with it.

-Yes, football and being a football family requires physical demands and emotional commitments from everyone involved.
+Yes, football and being a football family require physical demands and emotional commitments from everyone involved.
 There are so many lonely dinners and difficult bath times.
 There are so many rushed labor-day cookouts and daddy-less trick-or-treats.
 There are so many tears from kids who miss their daddies — and occasionally from mamas missing them too.
 Because there may not be crying in baseball, but believe me, there is crying in football.
 A lot of crying.

 But most of those tears are the good kind.
 The happy kind.
 The proud kind.
 The kind you blink away as your boys run to the fence to give Daddy a kiss during summer practice.
-The kind that sting your eyes with pride as you and your boys rush the field for a hug and kiss after the game.
+The kind that stings your eyes with pride as you and your boys rush the field for a hug and kiss after the game.
 The kind you shed after your husband reads you a text sent from a player who just secured a D-1 scholarship.
-The kind that run down your cheeks and off your chin after a championship run that ends in success.
+The kind that runs down your cheeks and off your chin after a championship run that ends in success.

-The kind that unexpectedly well up when you think about how much you love your football husband, your football family, and your football life – your hard, hectic, wild and way-harder-than-you-ever-thought-possible football life.
+The kind that unexpectedly well up when you think about how much you love your football husband, your football family, and your football life – your hard, hectic, wild, and way-harder-than-you-ever-thought-possible football life.